 Slow Fashion – what does this mean?

-🌿 The Beauty of Slow Fashion: Why It Matters More Than Ever
+The Beauty of Slow Fashion: Why it matters more than ever

-But there is a growing movement that is changing the way we think about what we wear.
+But there is a growing movement today that is changing the way we think about what we wear.

-🧵 What Is Slow Fashion?
+What is Slow Fashion?

 Every piece has a story.
 Every stitch has purpose.

-✨ Why Slow Fashion Matters
+Why Slow Fashion matters

 The fashion industry is one of the largest contributors to waste worldwide.
 Fast fashion encourages overconsumption, leading to garments being discarded at an alarming rate.

-Slow fashion offers a different path.
+Slow fashion offers a more different path.

-By investing in thoughtfully made clothing, we:
+By investing in thoughtfully handmade clothing, we:

 • Reduce waste